kylec32/scaledcode-blog/content/blog/ntp-gone-wrong/index.md

 ### Kiss-o'-Death Packets

-When the _Stratum_ field is 0 that indicates an error condition and in this case, the _Reference ID_ field is used to convey the reason for the kiss-o'-death (KoD) packet, these values are called `kiss codes`.
+When the _Stratum_ field is 0 that indicates an error condition and the _Reference ID_ field is used to convey the reason for the kiss-o'-death (KoD) packet, these values are called `kiss codes`.
 These different kiss codes can provide useful information to an intelligent client so they can take the appropriate response.
 The codes are encoded in four-character ASCII strings that are left justified.
-There are various kiss codes and a full list of them can be found in the specification but some particularly useful are the following:
+There are various kiss codes and a full list of them can be found in the specification but some particularly useful kiss codes are the following:

 * `DENY` and `RSTR` - Indicate the client must disconnect from that server and stop sending packets to it.
-* `RATE` - Indicates the client must immediately reduce its polling interval and continue to reduce as it receives more and more `RATE` kiss codes.
+* `RATE` - Indicates the client must immediately reduce its polling interval and continue to reduce the interval as the client receives more and more `RATE` kiss codes.
 * If the kiss code starts with an `X` that means the kiss code is experimental and must be ignored if not recognized.

 ### Walkthrough